SankBad/Twitter_Database/README.md

 database in Postgres and stored the ‘user’ DataFrame.

 Search Application:
-The search application is divided into three-part.
+The search application is divided into three-parts.
 First, Search application for queries based on data in PostgreSQL.
 Second, Search application for data based in MongoDB.
 Third, Search Application for queries based on the combination of both MongoDB and Postgres database.
 First two we will get the results in the Jupyter notebook environment